andrewhoyer/leap-year/README.md

 # Leap year

-A collection of code snippets in many languages to determine leap year.
+A collection of code snippets in many languages to determine if a given year is a leap year.

-**Contributors:** Please see CONTRIBUTING file for guidelines.
+**Contributors:** Please see the CONTRIBUTING file for guidelines.

 ## Languages